-Ana Ros: The female chef who put Slovenia on the map
+Ana Roš: The female chef who put Slovenia on the map

 But one female chef has thrust the Central European nation into the global limelight with her visionary gastronomy.

-Last year, chef Ana Ros appeared on Netflix series Chef's Table and, in January, she was crowned "The World's Best Female Chef 2017" by World's 50 Best Restaurants.
+Last year, chef Ana Roš appeared on Netflix series Chef's Table and, in January, she was crowned "The World's Best Female Chef 2017" by The World's 50 Best Restaurants.

 "Voters (were) seduced by the stunning location, the charm of the restaurant and its service, but most of all by the originality, subtlety and sophistication of the food," William Drew, group editor of The World's 50 Best Restaurants, tells CNN.